 Colloquy Speaker Series attendance as a GNRL 100 requirement is separate from the Religious and Community Service Attendance (a.k.a. "worship credits").
 However, once you have attended your required five colloquies, two Religious and Community Service Attendance credits are available for each additional Colloquy Speaker Series program you attend.

-Those students who swipe in after 10:05 or do not swipe out following the program (or leave early) will not receive credit for attending that given Colloquy Speaker Series program.
+Students who swipe in after 10:05, or do not swipe out following the program (or leave early) will not receive credit for attending that given Colloquy Speaker Series program.

 Students only have to attend five Colloquy Speaker Series programs per quarter to receive credit for the course.
-If a student anticipates unusual persistent schedule conflicts throughout the quarter, attendance waiver request forms are available online and at the office of the Associate Academic Dean.
-Please note that students requesting an attendance waiver on the basis of a work conflict must submit a letter from their employer indicating the student's Thursday work hours.
+If a student anticipates unusual persistent schedule conflicts throughout the quarter, attendance waiver request forms are available online.
+Please note: if you have class directly before and/or after the ten-o’clock-hour on Thursday, it is unlikely that your request for a waiver will be approved.
+Also, students requesting an attendance waiver on the basis of a work conflict must submit a letter from their employer indicating the student's Thursday work hours.

 To be "civil" means to refrain from rudeness.
 To this end, please come on time; put away cell phones, textbooks, laptops, iPods, or whatever might distract you or others from the program at hand.
 Carrying on extended conversations during the program is distracting to others and disrespectful to the speaker.
 Please choose to be civil, not rude, during our time together at the Colloquy Speaker Series programs.